 - There is no such thing as ‘smart’ or ‘dumb’ people, but rather diligent workers and not–so–diligent workers.

 - Praise effort and incremental improvement rather than grades, natural abilities, intelligence, or talent.

 - Establish high expectations, as this increases motivation.
 Let students know that you are challenging them they have the ability to meet those expectations.

 - When introducing a new topic, think: “This will be a challenging concept to learn, but all of us can reach the goal.
 I want you to stretch.”

 - Share the ‘best’ mistake of the week, and what was learned from it.

-- As a student. seek out challenges, set goals and make plans, using creative strategies, and sticking with it when you are having difficulty.
+- As a student. seek out challenges, set goals and make plans, use creative strategies, and stick with it when you are having difficulty.